infinityworks/101-Sessions/sessions/Snowflake-100/101/08-automating-data-ingestion-with-snowpipes/README.md

 # Automating data ingestion from s3 with snowpipes [[docs](https://docs.snowflake.com/en/sql-reference/sql/create-pipe.html)]

 A snowpipe is an event driven resource which automates data ingestion from cloud storage.
+When a pipe is created, Snowflake also creates and manages an SQS queue, which is configured for when a file lands in our s3 bucket - an event notification is published to this queue; the Snowpipe polls the queue for metadata to consume new files.

-To automate data consumption from s3 we will need the following: [[AWS docs](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-s3.html)]
+To automate data consumption from s3 [[docs](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-s3.html)], we will need the following:

 - Landing table
 - Account integration